inkle/ink/Documentation/WritingWithInk.md

 	//
 	// System: Incremental knowledge.
-	// Each list is a chains of facts.
+	// Each list is a chain of facts.
 Each fact supercedes the fact before it.
 	//